 Octomom Nadya Suelman‚ who gave birth to octuplets and starred in a reality television show‚ has been delinquent on mortgage payments several times and recently the bank went forward with foreclosure.
 Her father bought her a $565‚000 house in 2009‚ but she has been served with eviction papers on the La Habra house.

 Actor Timothy Busfield‚ best known for his role on The West Wing and Thirtysomething bought his Malibu home for $1.2 million in 2003 and after a divorce put it up for sale in 2008 at $2 million.
 After delinquent payments‚ the foreclosure process began and eventually he lost his home.

-When someone files for Chapter 13 bankruptcy in Los Angeles‚ creditors must stop calling and a foreclosure‚ however far into the process it is‚ stops immediately.
-Los Angeles Bankruptcy Lawyers have helped many people save their homes through use of the bankruptcy laws.
+When someone files for Chapter 13 bankruptcy in Woodland Hills‚ creditors must stop calling and a foreclosure‚ however far into the process it is‚ stops immediately.
+Woodland Hills Bankruptcy Lawyers have helped many people save their homes through use of the bankruptcy laws.